Business Succession Planning

 - Dividing assets among employees, or in certain cases, selling the company.

 With so many factors to consider, it is essential that you consult an experienced Business Planning attorney who can understand all of the interests at stake and work with you to protect them.

 CORPORATE AND BUSINESS FREQUENTLY ASKED QUESTIONS:

 Why should I incorporate?

 There are two primary reasons for incorporating your business.
-One is to limit your personal liability for obligations and debts of the business, providing that you follow the requirements that will keep your corporate veil intact.
+One is to limit your personal liability for obligations and debts of the company, providing that you follow the requirements that will keep your corporate veil intact.
 To retain this corporate veil, you must run your corporation like a business, not co-mingle your personal and business funds and not engage in criminal or fraudulent acts.
-By incorporating, you generally can limit your potential loss to whatever you and others have invested in the business and/or the businesses assets.
+By incorporating, you generally can limit your potential loss to whatever you and others have invested in the business and/or the business's assets.

 The second primary reason for incorporating your business is that incorporating gives you a more professional image.
 Often investors, lenders, customers, and suppliers may prefer to deal with a Corporation or LLC because it seems better organized and more substantial than an Unincorporated Business.

 Other benefits of incorporation can include greater use of legitimate Tax Deductions for Health Insurance and Medical Expenses, lower payments for Social Security and Medicare Taxes, and greater opportunity to raise Capital for the Business through the issuance of Stock.